-1 2 1.
-Leading and Deciding 1.1 Deciding and Initiating Action Holds strong views and is comfortable with acting independently.
-Places a moderate emphasis on achieving difficult targets.
-Has an extreme dislike of taking charge of situations.
-Is likely to be cautious and very slow when making decisions.
-1.2 Leading and Supervising Is extremely likely to feel uncomfortable leading a group.
-Is highly unlikely to use persuasion when motivating others. xx Very rarely seeks to understand what motivates others.
-Is very unlikely to trust, and thus empower, others.
-2. Supporting and Co-operating 1 2 3 5 2.1 Working with People Is extremely likely to enjoy spending time with other people.
-Is as prepared and as comfortable as most others to seek contributions from others in order to make a decision.
-Drive to be moderately competitive may affect co-operation with colleagues.
-Is likely to be very selective with support and sympathy.
-Very rarely seeks to understand the reasons for others' behaviour.
-2.2 Adhering to Principles and Values 1 Is extremely likely to follow rules and regulations.
-Is as likely as others to seek a diverse range of views.
-3. Interacting and Presenting 1 2 3 5 3.1 Relating and Networking May not consistently feel confident in formal business situations.
-Tends to be guiet and reserved in groups.
-Is very unlikely to adapt personal style to fit in with others. хx Very unlikely to attempt to understand what motivates others.
-3.2 Persuading and Influencing May not consistently feel confident when influencing others, especially strangers.
-Tends to be reserved when in group situations.
-Strongly dislikes selling and negotiating.
-May very rarely seek to understand other peoples' needs and motives.
-Is extremely unlikely to promote own credentials.
-3.3 Presenting and Communicating Information No May not consistently feel confident when formally presenting.
-May nearly always feel tense before important occasions. xx Is very unlikely to adapt his own style and approach to the audience.
-Strongly dislikes using persuasion when putting forward an argument.
+1. Le 1.
+Leading and Deciding 3 4 5 1.1 De ciding and Initiating Action ✓ Holds strong views and is comfortable with acting independently. ٠ Places a moderate emphasis on achieving difficult targets.
+Has an extreme dislike of taking charge of situations. ×× Is likely to be cautious and very slow when making decisions.
+1.2 Le ading and Supervising ×× Is extremely likely to feel uncomfortable leading a group. ×× Is highly unlikely to use persuasion when motivating others. ×× Very rarely seeks to understand what motivates others. ××

+2. Su 2.
+Supporting and Co-operating 5 2.1 W orking with People $\checkmark\checkmark$ Is extremely likely to enjoy spending time with other people. • • Is as prepared and as comfortable as most others to seek contributions from others in order to make a decision. × Drive to be moderately competitive may affect cooperation with colleagues. ×× Is likely to be very selective with support and sympathy. ×× Very rarely seeks to understand the reasons for others' behavior.
+2.2 Ad 2 Adhering to Principles and Values $\checkmark\checkmark$ Is extremely likely to follow rules and regulations. • To be likely as others to easy a diverse range of views

+3. In teracting and Presenting 1 2 3 4 3.1 Re lating and Networking × May not consistently feel confident in formal business situations. × Tends to be quiet and reserved in groups. ×× Is very unlikely to adapt personal style to fit in with others. ×× May very rarely seek to understand what motivates others.
+3.2 Pe rsuading and Influencing Ī × May not consistently feel confident when influencing others, especially strangers. × Tends to be reserved in group situations. ×× Strongly dislikes selling and negotiating. ×× May very rarely seek to understand other people's needs and motives. ×× Is extremely unlikely to promote own credentials.
+3.3 Pr esenting and Communicating Information NV I × May not consistently feel confident when formally presenting. ×× May nearly always feel tense before important occasions. ×× Is very unlikely to adapt their own style and approach to the audience. ×× Strongly dislikes using persuasion when putting forward an argument.